 ♦ Contact me, Richard R. Guzman, if you’d like to help.

 ♦ Learn more about homelessness and our work with advocate Diane Nilan HERE.
-In 1988 she started what became Daybreak.
+In 1988 she started what became the Daybreak Shelter.

 ♦ See a video about Feed My Starving Children, another organization helping to feed the hungry.